 The Softwarepraktikum is a project in industry or in research usually performed by a team of 2-3 students.
 Each team is guided by a member of the academic staff and supervised by a professor.

-Available projects and project in progress are listed below.
-Please do also check the web-sites of the research groups and any notices of companies at the institute information board for more information.
+Available projects and projects in progress are listed below.
+Please do also check the web-sites of the research groups and notices from companies at the institute’s information board for more information and available projects.

 Available: Elastic Input Devices (David Ahlström)